Runzas. Believe me, you’re gonna love ’em. Even if you don’t think you like cabbage.

-So what the heck is a runza anyway?
-Well, it’s a classic buttery-beef, savory cabbage-and-onion-filled sandwich.
-Beloved.
-In Nebraska there’s even a fast food chain that bears the name.
-Runzas were born here.
-In fact there are 78 Runza retaurants and of them, only 4 are located outside the state.
 The very name RUNZA is trademarked but church cookbooks all over the state have recipes for a homemade version.
-And the Everett family who founded the restaurant doesn’t get too steamed about it.
+And the Everett family who founded the restaurant doesn't get too steamed about it.

 In 2016 alone, the chain sold some 2 million of them.
-So many fanatics hankered for the savory delight that now it’s possible to get them shipped, frozen, right to your door!
-At every University of Nebraska Husker home football game, about 10,000 of the cherished sandwiches are sold.
-That means about one in every nine people there will choose a Runza in spite of hundreds of choices of what to eat.
+So many fanatics hankered for the savory delight that now it's possible to get them shipped, frozen, right to your door!

 At last, for all the Runza-less people in the rest of America, here’s how you can make some at home.

-In your large stand mixer, make the dough.
+In your large stand mixer, make the dough from the recipe We've included.
 Option B: you can do this by hand and knead the dough.
-Feel virtuous, build up your arm strength.
+Feel virtuous, and build up your arm strength.
 Option C: Use frozen bread dough, thawed out.
-Easy, semi-homemade, and you still get all the amazing smells while they’re cooking and baking.

-Brown the ground beef in a large skillet until it starts to lose it’s pinkness.
+Brown the ground beef in a large skillet until it starts to lose its pinkness.

 Chop a medium head of cabbage and a medium onion.
 You should end up with about 6 cups of cabbage but it doesn’t have to be exact.